Imaginizing the human-centric personal data future

-This track imaginizes about what a MyData world would or could look like.
-What will have changed, and for whom?
-What emerges that is currently unthinkable, what new problems and issues will emerge?
+This track imaginizes what a MyData world would or could look like.
+What will be different, and thanks to whom?
+What will emerge that is currently unthinkable, what new problems and issues?
 Who could the key characters in these stories be?
 What does a “MyData world” mean for different people, in different contexts?
 How can the MyData vision transform specific industries and activities?

 We need stronger, more appealing (and not necessarily coherent) narratives for MyData, and for this we need to explore potential MyData futures.
 We might be looking for utopias or dystopias, but also everything in between: paradoxical, fun, desirable, messy, failed, complicated, incoherent, and ordinary data futures.
 For this, we will try to mix futures thinking methodologies with arts, fiction or design.
 The goal is to somehow feel and get a grip of the MyData futures.